 Particularly after the Six Day War in 1967, many American Jews have felt a strong religious and political obligation to support Israel.
 However, since Israel has become more secure and powerful, and tension with Palestinians has increased, some American Jews have tempered their support for Israel.

-A primary element of American Jewish identity is the Jewish community’s sense of connection to the State of Israel, the Jewish national home.
+A primary element of American Jewish identity is the Jewish community’s sense of connection to Israel.
 This connection is both deeply emotional and starkly political, and it motivates American Jews to support Israel as if it were their second country.
 It is one Jewish commitment shared by the majority of American Jews, whether religious or secular.
 For the observant, love for Israel is a religious injunction; for the secular, political support for Israel, called Zionism, has itself become a quasi-religious commitment.
 Today, some Jewish observers would assert that Zionism—together with liberalism, Jewish philanthropy, and Holocaust memorialization—may constitute the “civil religion” of American Jewry.